 Day 4: Prototype

 Before anything, we’ll need to confirm the interview times with the user testers.
-As mentioned earlier, aim to start them at around 10–11 AM so that we have enough time to review the interviews (and the effectiveness of the overall design sprint) afterward.
+As mentioned earlier, aim to start them at around 10–11 AM so that we have enough time to review the interviews (and the effectiveness of the overall design sprint) afterwards.

 Assign at least one team member (preferably the marketer or customer support representative) to write a script for the customer interview.
 This person will create a list of questions in a Google Sheet to ask the user tester as they review our prototype.